-The umbilical cord is the tube-like structure that carries food and oxygen from a mother to her baby while pregnant.
+The umbilical cord is the tube-like structure that carries food and oxygen from a mother to their baby while pregnant.
 It also carries waste products away from the baby so the mother’s body can get rid of them.

 After you give birth, doctors clamp and cut the cord.
 The cord has no nerves, so neither you nor your baby will feel anything.
 A small stump will be left on your child’s belly.
 It can be anywhere from a half-inch to an inch long.